-In this post I’m going to share some tips on creating your own Pinterest marketing strategy if you would like to use Pinterest to help you grow your coaching business.
+In this post I’m going to share some tips on creating your own Pinterest marketing strategy if you would like to use Pinterest to help you grow your Health or Life Coaching business.

 Watch this episode on YouTube and subscribe to my channel here

 Listen to this episode on The Wholehearted Business Show Podcast

 Listen on Apple Podcasts / Listen on Spotify

 Before I get into the post, I’ve created a brand new free planner for coaches to help you map out your marketing strategy on Pinterest.
 You can sign up and download it below:

 My experiences with Pinterest

 Over the last year or so I’ve started to become known as someone who is at least a bit knowledgeable around Pinterest.
 I’m no expert, but I have been an avid user of Pinterest and thank it for some huge business growth when I was a health / self care coach.
 The platform helped me get over 100k views to my website a month and substantially grow my list.

 But, like lots of other platforms, Pinterest has been changing so when it comes to creating a marketing strategy as a coach we need to consider some of these changes, especially if we want to use Pinterest to get more clients.

 Like lots of other platforms Pinterest has been undergoing changes in how it operates.
 The main one to be aware of is the shift to short form video / IG story style Idea Pins.
 This means that Pinterest is not sending as many people back to your website as it used to.